 In this survey, 52% of respondents reported that DTCA does not have enough information about risks and 46% of respondents reported that DTCA does not have enough information about benefits.
 When we looked at these two questions together, we found that a large group of respondents, 41%, reported that DTCA does not have enough information about both risks and benefits.

 - Do Prescription Drug Ads Tell Consumers Enough About Benefits and Side Effects?
 Results From the Health Information National Trends Survey, Fourth Administration

-There have been recent calls to create a “drug facts box” for prescription drug ads similar to the one currently used for OTC drug labels.
+There have been calls to create a “drug facts box” for prescription drug ads similar to the one currently used for OTC drug labels.
 However, it is unclear which data—whether numeric, qualitative, or a combination of the two—best aids consumer understanding.
 The statement “50 out of 100 people reported less pain” is an example of numeric data whereas “more people had pain relief” is an example of qualitative data.
 For this study, we tested combinations of numeric and qualitative data to find out what information may be most useful in a drug facts box.
 Our study demonstrates that the majority of participants who viewed numeric data were able to accurately report it.
 When people were provided with absolute frequencies and percentages, they were able to use this numeric data to report benefit and risk information regardless of whether they also saw absolute differences or qualitative information.
 These findings suggest that a simpler drug facts box may be useful for people trying to make decisions about prescription drugs.